prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 1: Familiarize yourself with nodes and networks

-Ethereum and its terminology is rapidly evolving.
-It's important to align on node type definitions before proceeding:
+Ethereum and its terminology are rapidly evolving, so it's important to align on some terminology definitions before proceeding:

 <table>
     <tr>